FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-10 Data Privacy (Fuad).md

 - Passive Leakage: Personal Preferences Leakage ![](../zAttachments/Pasted%20image%2020251210095833.png)
 - A big LLM will soon start using your data to create an advertisement, which will lead to your data being used.
 - Active Attacks: Jailbreak Attack ![](../zAttachments/Pasted%20image%2020251210100401.png)
-- Yu, Zhiyuan, et al. ”Don’t listen to me: Understanding and exploring jailbreak prompts of large language models.”
+- Yu, Zhiyuan, et al. “Don’t listen to me: Understanding and exploring jailbreak prompts of large language models.”
 33rd USENIX Security Symposium (USENIX Security 24).
 2024.
 - Active Attacks: Jailbreak Attack 2![](../zAttachments/Screenshot%202025-12-10%20at%2010.04.50.png)

 ## **Large Language Models**